This post may contain affiliate links. Please read our disclosure policy.

 4. Sleep As Much As You Can

 Do you wake up exhausted but can’t fall asleep at night, or fall asleep fine but wake up in the middle of the night?
-Those are common signs of HPA-Axis Dysfunction.
+Those are common signs of HPA axis dysfunction.
 Going to sleep and getting up at a consistent time can help, as well as getting sun in the morning and avoiding screens and blue light after dark.

-5. Supplement to Support Your Adrenals
+5. Supplements For Your Adrenals

 While you likely won’t need a ton of expensive supplements to heal, there are some key nutrients that are important to supplement with to support your adrenals:

-Adaptogens are natural herbs that help your body manage stress.
+You also may want to experiment with adaptogens, which are natural herbs that help your body manage stress.
 Adaptogens like holy basil, ashwagandha, and rhodiola have been used historically in both Chinese and Ayurvedic medicine.

 Note: If you’re pregnant or breastfeeding, discuss any new supplements you plan to take with your medical provider first.
-Generally, adaptogens are considered safe, but they’re not a replacement for addressing the root causes of your HPA-Axis problems.

-Yes, You Can Recover From Adrenal Fatigue
+Yes, You Can Recover!

 Where can you start asking for help?